googleinterns/connectivity-test/README.md

 ## Currently supported derivation rules

 ### Overview:
--	VPN: can advertise subnet routes and user specified prefixes.
+-	Cloud Router: can advertise subnet routes and user specified prefixes.
 Static/dynamic routes are not advertised.
--	Peering: will export subnet routes. can export custom routes (with no tags, not to Internet)
+-	VPC Peering: will export subnet routes. can export custom routes (with no tags, not to Internet)
 -	Dynamic/static routes: only propagated for peering.
 Dynamic routes depend on the regional configurations.

 ### Detailed rules for propagation via BGP and VPC peering
--	A VPN tunnel might not advertise subnet routes
+-	A cloud router might not advertise subnet routes
--	A VPN tunnel always accepts all learned routes
+-	A cloud router always accepts all learned routes
 -	A VPC always exports subnet routes
 -	A VPC always accepts subnet routes
 -	A VPC might not export custom routes